pymupdf/PyMuPDF-Utilities/README.md

 # PyMuPDF-Utilities
 Various utilities using PyMuPDF

+* **morph-demo1.py, morph-demo2.py, morph-demo3.py** are scripts showing the effect of the ``morph`` parameter in text insertions.
+Each script creates a PDF page, fills a  text box and then morphs that box using the box's uper as fixed point.
+The effects are being shown by [morphing.gif](https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/morphing.gif).

 * **all-my-pics-attached.py** - take all files from a given directory and **attach** them to pages (as *'FileAttachment'*) of a new PDF.
 Non-file entries of the directory will be skipped.

 * **all-my-pics-embedded.py** - take all files from a given directory and **embed** them (as *'EmbeddedFile'*) in a new PDF.
 Non-file entries of the directory will be skipped.